suikan4github/fuyujitaku/README.md

 This script supports only systems with a swap file on ext4 file system.
 The system with swap partition is not supported.

+> [!Caution]
+> This script is tested with the actual machine.
+So, I believe that it works on most systems which users recent Ubuntu flavors.
+However, there is a possibility that it may not work on some systems.
+Please use this script at your own risk.
+It is recommended to back up your data before running the script.

+## Requirements
+- Ubuntu 24.04(#1) or its flavors (e.g., Kubuntu, Ubuntu Mate, etc.)
+- ext4 file system
+- swap file (not swap partition)
+- sudo privileges

+---
+- (#1) Ubuntu updated the the Polkit version from Ubuntu 24.04.
+So, this script may not work on Ubuntu versions prior to 24.04.

 ## Test environment and results
+### Version 1.x.x
+The following table shows the test environment and results for version 1.x.x of this script.
 | OS                | Platform                      | Note       |
 |--                 |--                             |--          |
 | Ubuntu 24.04.2    | VirtualBox 7.1.8              | (#1)(#2)       |